Exploring the World of Numbers: A Deep Dive into Number Lines with Negative Integers

 Expanding the Number Line: Beyond Integers

 While we've focused on integers, the number line can be extended to include other types of numbers.
-Which means we can incorporate fractions and decimals between the integers, creating a continuous number line where every point corresponds to a unique real number.
+We can incorporate fractions and decimals between the integers, creating a continuous number line where every point corresponds to a unique real number.
 This expansion further enhances our ability to model and solve real-world problems with greater precision.

 Frequently Asked Questions (FAQs)